 I can safely recommend this ball to anyone who is on a budget, hits it hard and doesn't want to lose expensive premium balls!

 Most of the top end balls will suit your game it just depends on your skill level.
 If you are consistent and don't lose many balls, the premium balls are for you.
 If you're a bit erratic, it's going to be best to test a few balls.
 The urethane covered premium balls will give you more feel and spin around the greens which the harder balls won't do with your fast swing.

-At the moment, I alternate between Srixons, Kirklands, Vice Pro and Taylormades.
+At the moment, I alternate between Srixons, Snells, Vice Pro and Titleists.